ktgmail/IT1150-Spring19/Guides/StartUpInstructions.md

 [GitHub](https://github.com/)

 ### Fork a Copy of our class GitHub repo
-1. Log into your GitHub account use the search box to find our class respoitory: IT1150-KTamerlano-Spring19
+1. Log into your GitHub account use the search box to find our class respoitory:IT1150-Spring19
 2. Select the repository and click the "Fork" in the upper right corner of the GitHub window

 ### Install GitHub